-- 19.2 At a minimum, the General Manager must ensure that the following matters are recorded in the Council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it. - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code.
+- 19.2 At a minimum, the General Manager must ensure that the following matters are recorded in the Council's minutes: - (a) the names of Councillors attending a Council meeting and whether they attended the meeting in person or by audio-visual link. - (b) Details of each motion moved at a council meeting and of any amendments moved to it. - (c) The names of the mover and seconder of the motion or amendment,

-19.3 The minutes of a Council meeting must be confirmed at a subsequent meeting of the Council.
+- (d) Whether the motion or amendment was passed or lost, and - (e) Such other matters specifically required under this code. - 19.3 The minutes of a Council meeting must be confirmed at a subsequent meeting of the Council.